swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 enforce good coding patterns, be they the same, complementary, or outright different patterns than those proposed in future Swift coding style guidelines.

+We could make style guidelines mandatory, or at least enforced in a very opinionated manner by the formatter (similar to Go).
+We have chosen not to do so given that Swift is a well-established language.
+Users who are happy with the default guidelines can simply use them as-is, developers who have different preferences are not unnecessarily constrained.

 Some Swift users have suggested that instead of proposing any style guidelines, tooling should be able to transform code